ouya/docs/wave.md

 ### Main Installer

-<a target=_blank href="http://waveengine.net/Download/Index">[Here]</a> you can find all important links to download WaveEngine installer, samples, nightlybuild for each platform (for example OUYA nightlybuild).
+<a target=_blank href="http://waveengine.net/Download/Index">[Here]</a> you can find all important links to download WaveEngine installer, samples, nightlybuild for each platform (for example `Cortex TV` nightlybuild).
 Also there you have the link for WaveEngine Open source repository with part of the engine code.

 ### ProjectConverter